This paper is a draft, please do not reproduce without authorization.

 6.3- Rational Recovery (RR)

 With RR, an important step is taken towards strict rationalism as opposed to the secular free spirit of SOS.
 Antagonism with the AA Twelve Step program is explicit in RR documentation.
-The list of titles issued by RR includes: The Small Book, by founder Jack Trimpey, (Trimpey, J. Delacorte Press, 1989) an explicit reference to AA's Big Book.
+The list of titles issued by RR includes: The Small Book, by founder Jack Trimpey, (Trimpey, J. Delacorte Press, 1989) an explicit counterpoint reference to AA's Big Book.
 More revealed: Critique of the 12 Steps, by Ragge is another self-explanatory title of this list as well as Kicking the Twelve Steps - One Step At A Time, an audiotape from the First Annual Conference of Rational Recovery Self-Help Network.
 The RR program is based on the principles of Rational Emotive Therapy (RET).
-Charles Bufe's Alcoholics Anonymous, Cult or Cure (Bufe, 1991), prefaced by Albert Ellis, President of the Institute for Rational-Emotive Therapy, although not officially representing Rational Recovery is explicit enough about its views on AA and on alcoholism recovery to be classified as a "manifesto" of the rational recovery school.
+Charles Bufe's Alcoholics Anonymous, Cult or Cure (Bufe, 1991), prefaced by Albert Ellis, President of the Institute for Rational-Emotive Therapy, although not officially representing the views of Rational Recovery, is explicit enough about its views on AA and on alcoholism recovery to be classified as a "manifesto" of the rational recovery school.
 The author describes himself as "an investigator with decidedly mixed feelings about AA" (p10) and concludes after a thorough and interesting investigation of the links between AA and the controversial Oxford Groups Movement (the central theme of the book): "Is Alcoholics Anonymous a cult?
 No, though it does have dangerous, cult-like tendencies" (p101).
 The book title finds its complete answer on page 115: "AA is not a cult, neither is it a cure for alcoholism".
-To the question of whether AA is "totally useless as a treatment for alcoholism", Bufe answer is "perhaps not" (p112), a somewhat candid conclusion considering the overall radical anti-AA stance and the author's views that "contrary to popular belief, alcoholism is not a progressive and incurable disease" (p108).
+To the question of whether AA is "totally useless as a treatment for alcoholism", Bufe answer is "perhaps not" (p112), a somewhat candid conclusion considering the overall radical anti-AA stance and the author's opinion that "contrary to popular belief, alcoholism is not a progressive and incurable disease" (p108).
 The book ends with a presentation of "The case against religiosity", an article where Albert Ellis attempts "to make a succinct and cogent case for the proposition that unbelief, scepticism, and thoroughgoing atheism not only abet but are practically synonymous with mental health..." (p134).
+A rather bold and self-righteous statement to say the least.

 The 14 "Rational Recovery Concepts" consist of "irrational" statements meant to paraphrase AA's philosophy (as RR sees it) followed by their "rational" counterparts.
 For example, concept number six (five in some fliers) says: "Because I have committed certain acts, or behaved offensively, or harmed someone, I should therefore moralistically blame and condemn myself and feel worthless and guilty, instead of the rational idea that I am a fallible human being.
 While I may feel regrets, remorse, or sadness for my alcoholic behaviour, I need not conclude that I am a worthless person."
 Most recovering addicts in AA, SOS, RR or in other fraternities would all-heartedly agree.